basavaraj9080/AWS-Devops/Java Interview Questions/AskedInInterview.md

 	.limit(2)
 	.skip(1)

-## **Write a program to reverse the charecter of the string and should not change the special charecter place?**
+## **1. Write a program to reverse the charecter of the string and should not change the special charecter place?**
 	String input = "abcd@efg#hi"; </br>
 	Output string: ihgf@edc#ba </br>